Krishnakanth1993/Learnings/MNIST_Model/Reference/ERAS6/Model_Evolution/Setup/README.md

 # MNIST Training Experiments
 *This README documents the successful completion of Setup-1, Setup-1-Run2, Setup-2, and Setup-3 experiments.
-The ultra-lightweight architecture achieved 99.19% test accuracy with 99.9% parameter reduction (6.38M → 6K), demonstrating exceptional efficiency while maintaining outstanding performance.
-The model shows exceptional stability with test accuracy exceeding training accuracy, making it ideal for production deployment.*
+The ultra-lightweight architecture achieved 99.19% test accuracy with 99.9% parameter reduction (6.38M → 6K), demonstrating exceptional efficiency while maintaining outstanding performance.Model has to be pushed further to train and achieve higher test accuracy targets with normalization and regularization techniques*

 ### Target
 - ✅ Get the set-up right